 Note: An asterisk indicates that a figure is based on fewer than 25 unweighted cases and has been suppressed.
-Figures in parentheses are based Note: An asterisk indicates that a figure is based on fewer than 25 unweighted cases and has been suppressed.
-Figures in parentheses are based on 25-49 unweighted cases. na = Not applicable 1 Includes meat, fish, poultry, eggs, pumpkin, orange yams or squash, carrots, red sweet potatoes, dark green leafy vegetables, apricots, peaches and cantaloupes.
-2 Includes meat, including organ meat, fish, poultry and eggs 3 Deworming for intestinal parasites is commonly done for helminthes and for schistosomiasis.
-4 Excludes children in households in which salt was not tested.
+Figures in parentheses are based

+1 Includes meat, fish, poultry, eggs, pumpkin, orange yams or squash, carrots, red sweet potatoes, dark green leafy vegetables, apricots, peaches Includes meat, fish, poultry, eggs, pumpkin, orange yarns or squash, carrots, red sweet potate and cantaloupes.
+Includes meat, including organ meat, fish, poultry and eggs Deworming for intestinal parasites is commonly done for helminthes and for schistosomiasis.
+Excludes children in households in which salt was not tested.